Shahliza/MyVaultLearningDiary/README.md

 # MyVaultLearningDiary
-This Repository is where I want to document my 1st start journey in learning TWO structures in Obsidian : SCTO and LYT (Ideaverse)
+This Repository is where I want to document my 1st start journey in learning TWO structures in Obsidian: SCTO and LYT (Ideaverse)

 What did I plan to learn with these 2 Vaults?

 <insert mermaid or excalidraw picture here >
+This image is drawn using Excalidraw

 ![Alt text](My%20Obsidian%20Aim.png)